 The general fund is the School's primary operating fund.
 It accounts for all financial resources of the general government, except those accounted for in another fund.

 During the course of operations, the School has activity between schools for various purposes.
 Residual balances outstanding at year-end are reported as due from/to other schools.
-While these balances are reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
-Balances between the funds included in governmental activities (i.e., the governmental and internal service funds) are eliminated so that only the net amount is included as internal balances in the governmental activities column.

 Budgetary Information

 Budgetary basis of accounting